 - 2 tablespoons apricot jam

-- Use the food processor with a knife and put the flour, sugar and a pinch of salt in the bowl.
+- Use the food processor with a knife and put the flour, sugar, and a pinch of salt in the bowl.2 cups all-purpose flour, ½ cup sugar, ⅛ teaspoon salt

 - Pulse to mix everything.

-- Dice the cold butter and put it in the bowl.
+- Dice the cold butter and put it in the bowl.1¼ stick butter

 - Pulse until the butter has the grain size of a pea.

-- Then add the egg yolks one by one.
+- Then, add the egg yolks one by one.2 egg yolks

 - Pulse until everything is mixed.
-Do not pulse for too long or the dough will become too smooth.
+Keep pulse time short, or the dough will become too smooth.

 - Remove the dough from the bowl and turn it into a flat disk.

-- Pack it in plastic and put it in the fridge for 30 minutes to get cold.
+- Wrap it in plastic and put it in the fridge for 30 minutes to get cold.

-- Sprinkle flour on the work surface and roll out the dough into a piece of 30 x 30 cm.
+- Sprinkle flour on the work surface and roll the dough into a piece of 12 x 12 inches (30 x 30 cm).

-- Covers the baking mold with it.
-Let the dough stick out slightly above the edge, it will shrink a little.
+- Cover the baking tin (with a diameter of 9 inches (ca. 23 cm)) with the dough.
+Let the dough stick out slightly above the edge; it will shrink slightly.

-- You make holes in the bottom with a fork.
+- Make holes in the bottom with a fork.

-- Cover with baking paper and put a blind baking filling in it.
+- Cover with baking paper and put baking beans on top.

-- Put everything in the fridge for 30 minutes and in the meantime pre-heat the oven to 190 degrees Celsius.
+- Put everything in the fridge for 30 minutes, and in the meantime preheat the oven to 375 °F or 340 °F.

-- Bake the tin for 20 minutes, remove the blind filling and the baking paper and let it bake for another 10 minutes until the bottom is golden brown.
+- Bake the dough for 20 minutes, remove the baking beans and the baking paper, and let it bake for another 10 minutes until the bottom is golden brown.

 - Allow to cool to room temperature.

-- In a bowl, mix the egg yolks with the sugar and beat with a whisk until it is pale yellow and fluffy.
+- In a bowl, mix the egg yolks with the sugar and beat with a whisk until it is pale yellow and fluffy.8 egg yolks, ⅓ cup sugar

-- Then add the vanilla extract, flour and cornflour and mix everything well.
+- Then add the vanilla extract, flour, and cornflour and mix everything well.1 teaspoon vanilla extract, 3 tablespoons all-purpose flour, 2 tablespoons cornstarch

-- Take the warm milk from the heat and drop it with the egg yolk mixture while you keep stirring.
+- Take the warm milk from the heat and drop it with the egg yolk mixture while stirring.

 - When you have added about half, pour everything back into the pan and put it on a low heat (keep stirring).

-- Heat slowly until it thickens (after about 5 minutes) and keep stirring.
+- Warm on low heat until it thickens (after about 5 minutes), while keep stirring.

 - Pour the custard onto a baking sheet and cover with plastic wrap.